Categories

 Fortunately, overlockers don’t actually vary that much in their features; they all do the same basic job and you really do get what you pay for.
 The cheaper ones are made from poorer quality parts and are actually quite flimsy.
 Social media groups are full of posts from owners of the cheap machines (especially those from budget supermarkets) complaining about the poor quality of stitching, bent or broken loopers, or bits falling off.
 Other common problems are mis-timing, cracked gears, and damaged knives.
 Many sewing machine engineers won’t accept budget overlockers for repair as there are no spare parts available.
 The problem is that the user doesn’t always realise it’s the machine that’s to blame.
 As with owners of cheap sewing machines, they think it’s something they’ve done wrong.
 The budget machines may be fine over light to mid-weight fabric but they can’t handle thicker fabrics like fleece or french terry very well.

 A decent to good-quality overlocker will cost £400-£500.
-At this level, you’ll get a machine that should be sturdy enough to cope with heavier fabrics/thicker layers, and be long-lasting.
+(See my review on the Juki MO644D) At this level, you’ll get a machine that should be sturdy enough to cope with heavier fabrics/thicker layers, and be long-lasting.
 Expensive features such as air-threading, or auto-tension are available but aren’t necessary if you take a bit of time to understand your machine.
 You could invest in a lesson for an hour or two, which would teach you all about your machine and how to get the most from it.

 What kind of needles should I use?

 Your overlocker will come fitted with appropriate needles and the instruction manual will tell you what to use.
 It will probably also be marked on the machine.
 Most modern overlockers use the same universal 130/705H needles that are used in regular sewing machines.
 These should work well on most types of fabric.
-But you might want to switch them for ballpoint/jersey needles (130/705 H-SUK) if you are sewing mainly jersey knit fabrics or superstretch (HAx1 SP) for fabrics with a high-elastic content i.e. swimwear .
+But you might want to switch them for ballpoint/jersey needles (130/705 H-SUK) if you are sewing mainly jersey knit fabrics.
+Superstretch needles (HAx1 SP) are best for fabrics with a high-elastic content i.e. swimwear .
 And remember to change them often too.

 Yes, buying the cones of thread can represent a significant outlay.
 However, they are actually more economical and work out cheaper in the long run.
 The loopers use a lot, and I mean A LOT of thread.
 If you put a standard 100m reel of sewing thread on there, it’ll be gone in minutes.
 Invest in a few basic colours of cones such as grey, navy, ivory and dusky pink/beige that blend with most of your projects.
 Many people head straight for black and white, but these can be quite stark against other colours; softer shades will blend better.